CesiumGS/cesium-native/doc/creating-conan-packages.md

 ## Clone the repo

-First, check out the repo from GitHub with:
+First, clone the repo from GitHub with:

 ```bash
 git clone https://github.com/CesiumGS/cesium-native.git